-Of course, none of this is possible without the passion and dedication present in each of our employees and for whom we strive to create a safe and inclusive work environment.
-SoundThinking was recently recertified as a Great Place to Work earlier this year.
-We are proud to report that 87% of our employees say SoundThinking is a great place to work, where people feel that they can come and be as they are to do work that matters in a mission-driven, high purpose work environment.
-The company also benefits from an engaged and diverse board of directors, and a set of rigorous governance practices and oversight.
-We continue to be inspired by and are grateful for their support and guidance.
+We continue to build upon a strong positive culture with an engaged, inclusive, and collaborative work force.
+We have been re-certified as a Great Place to Work for the 6th time since 2018.
+We are proud to report that 87% of our employees believe that SoundThinking is a great place to work, where people feel that they can come and be as they are to do work that matters in a mission-driven, high-purpose work environment.